-further insisted Defendant that his case was the cases in which the distinguishable from claims had previously been rejected because he had related the ABA report to his case.
+further insisted Defendant that his case was in which the distinguishable from the cases claims had previously been rejected because he had related the ABA report to his case.
 (PCR2.
 1470) The State pointed out that the matters that were alleged to show that the ABA report applied to Defendant were claims that had previously been raised and rejected.
 (PCR2.
-1471) During a discussion of the fact that the matters Defendant asserted as showing the ABA report applied rejected, Defendant insisted him had been that the to determination of the merits of his claims did not affect his assertion that the mere fact that he raised the claim showed the system was broken.
+1471) During a discussion of the fact that the matters Defendant asserted as showing the ABA report applied to him had been rejected, Defendant insisted that the determination of the merits of his claims did not affect his assertion that the mere fact that he raised the claim showed the system was broken.
 (PCR2.
 1471-84)